jmoragarios/englishExample/README.md

 # englishExample
-This is a little example for a english presentation.
+This is a little example for an english course presentation.